 Absa Bank Limited (Absa) is a wholly-owned subsidiary of the Absa Group.
 We offer a range of retail, business, corporate and investment banking, as well as wealth management, products and services primarily in South Africa and Africa.

-Colin joined the Board as an independent non-executive director in 2010.
-He is the chairman of the Group Audit and Compliance Committee and a member of the Group Risk and Capital Management, Directors’ Affairs, Separation Oversight and Board Finance Committees.
+Colin joined the board as an independent director in 2010.
+He is the chairman of the Group Audit and Compliance Committee (GACC) and is a member of the Group Risk and Capital Management Committee (GRCMC), Directors’ Affairs Committee (DAC), Separation Oversight Committee (SC) and Board Finance Committee (BFC).